ONLYOFFICE/onlyoffice-mattermost/README.md

   The URL of the installed ONLYOFFICE Docs (Document Server).

 - **Document Server JWT Secret**:
    JWT is enabled by default and the secret key is generated automatically to restrict the access to ONLYOFFICE Docs and for security reasons and data integrity.
-Specify your own secret key in the Mattermost plugin configuration.
+If needed, specify your own secret key in the Mattermost plugin configuration.
 In the ONLYOFFICE Docs [config file](https://api.onlyoffice.com/docs/docs-api/additional-api/signature/), specify the same secret key and enable the validation.

 - **JWT Header**:
   If JWT protection is enabled, it is necessary to specify a custom header name since the Mattermost security policy blocks external 'Authorization' Headers.
 This header should be specified in the ONLYOFFICE Docs signature settings as well (further information can be found [here](https://api.onlyoffice.com/docs/docs-api/additional-api/signature/)).